Best Indoor TV Aerial For Freeview In 2024

 Will An Indoor TV Aerial Work In My Area?

 It depends.
 For an indoor aerial to be enough, you need good reception in your house.
-And for the best indoor TV reception, you need a transmitter that’s close by – preferably less than 15 miles away from you.
+And for the best TV reception, you need a transmitter that’s close by – preferably less than 15 miles away from you.

 A man drawing an indoor aerial on a TV